beakos/cli-cheatsheet/README.md

 # Themes
 	lxapperance
 	qt5ct

 *to Download more themes for arch go to the ArchWiki/Packages and search for icon-themes or gtk-themes

 # Uncompressing ZIPS
 	unzip <filename>

 # Uncompressing RAR FILES
 	unrar x <filename>

 # Uncompressing TAR or TAR.GZ
 	tar zxvf <filename>
 	-z: uncompress the resulting archive with gzip command
 	-x: extract to disk from the archive
 	-v: Produce verbose output i.e. show progress and filenames while extracing files
 	-f: Read the archive from the specified file called <filename>

 # Whonix
-  Change Password:
-    passwd

-  Updating:
+	#Start gateway before the desktop.
+	passwd #Chane password on current user

 	sudo apt-get update
 	sudo apt-get upgrade
 	sudo apt-get-update-plus dist-upgrade
-  *start gateway before the desktop.